 Provocations in the State School of Music in Zielona Góra continued.

 I wrote two letters to Prime Minister Ewa Kopacz, who studied medicine and trained as a pediatrist.

 I wrote another two letters to Prime Minister Kopacz.

 11 September 2015

 I went on sick leave.
 The doctor of first contact committed an astonishing medical error, prescribing an absolutely inappropriate medicine.
-The reason of this ‘mistake’ became obvious later.
+The reason for this ‘mistake’ became obvious later.

-At the end of October and in the beginning of November 2015, the School director and Renata Lato and physicians of the Regional Center of Occupational Medicine participated in an organised criminal action against Małgorzata Głuchowska.
-It soon turned out that legal regulations were constructed in a way maximally enabling committing the social murder by fabricating a false medical statement about the targeted person’s health.
-One of the key elements of the provocation is Health Minister Ordinance of 30 May 1996, concerning medical examinations of employees and medical statements for purposes specified in the Labor Code.
+At the end of October and at the beginning of November 2015, the School director and Renata Lato and physicians of the Regional Center of Occupational Medicine participated in an organised criminal action against Małgorzata Głuchowska.
+It soon turned out that legal regulations were constructed in a way that maximally enabled tingcommit the social murder by fabricating a false medical statement about the targeted person’s health.
+One of the key elements of the provocation is the Health Minister Ordinance of 30 May 1996, concerning medical examinations of employees and medical statements for purposes specified in the Labor Code.
 This Ordinance allows occupational health physicians to submit an employee to an absolutely arbitrary examination outside of routine health checks.

 This ordinance is more significant in practice than the country’s Constitution, because (1) no one is speaking about changing it and closing the possibility of crimes committed by physicians, (2) it precedes the Constitution of 1997, whose change is postulated in various babbles since about middle of last year.